ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 - **Main Heading** of a page is always defined by `<h1>` which must be the only one of its kind per page
 - **Headings** of all toolbars are always defined by `<h2>`
-- If **textual links**, e.g. the links in PermaplanT's navigation bar, need to be surrounded by space, always set their `margin` instead of `padding`.
+- If **textual links**, e.g., the links in PermaplanT's navigation bar, need to be surrounded by space, always set their `margin` instead of `padding`.
 - Make **call-to-action buttons** look the same everywhere by using our `SimpleButton` component.
   Use Tailwind's classes to define the button's `margin` and `width`, if necessary due to layout or viewport.
 - **Toast errors** are always shown on the top right.